zeta1999/renoir42/_posts/2026-5-30-NumericalAlgorithmsJL.md

 `WALKTHROUGH.md` explains each section in prose next to the Lean tactics, and `article.tex` is the same as a typeset PDF. mathlib is vendored as prebuilt `.olean`s, so `lake build JL` only compiles the eight files — no mathlib rebuild.

+## Why this is load-bearing in LLM serving, not just a textbook lemma

+If you only ever hear "Johnson–Lindenstrauss" in a proofs class it sounds like a curiosity: you can jam `n` points from a huge dimension `d` down to `m ≈ log n / ε²` dimensions with a random matrix and barely move any pairwise distance.
+Fine.
+Why would anyone shipping LLMs care?

+Because an LLM is not made of words — it's made of vectors.
+Every token is an embedding in `ℝ^d` (think `d` = thousands), and attention is *literally* a pile of inner products between those vectors.
+The model is geometry.
+Which means the two things that actually blow up your memory budget in production are both "store a lot of high-dimensional vectors and keep their inner products intact":

+- **The KV-cache.** During generation a transformer keeps the key/value vector of every past token so it doesn't recompute them.
+That cache grows with context length × attention heads × concurrent requests — it, not the weights, is the memory wall in LLM serving.
+People who say "just use a bigger context window" usually have no idea this is what they're spending.
+- **Vector databases / RAG.** Retrieval stuffs millions of document embeddings into an index and answers a query by nearest-inner-product search.
+Same problem: too many vectors, too many bits each.

+The obvious move is to store each coordinate in fewer bits.
+The obvious risk is that naive rounding wrecks exactly the inner products attention and retrieval depend on.
+"Compress these vectors with a cheap, randomized map that *provably* preserves inner products up to a bounded error" is not a hack you reach for — it's the JL lemma, restated as an engineering requirement.

+That's precisely what the current state-of-the-art does. **[TurboQuant](https://arxiv.org/abs/2504.19874)** (Zandieh et al., Google Research, 2026) quantizes a vector in three JL-flavored steps: randomly **rotate** it with an orthogonal transform (a JL-style random map) so its coordinates land in a stable, well-behaved distribution; apply an MSE-optimal scalar quantizer; then encode the leftover residual with a **1-bit Quantized Johnson–Lindenstrauss (QJL)** sketch.
+JL is the part that guarantees the rotation and the 1-bit sketch keep inner products *unbiased* — that's the whole reason the scheme works at 1–4 bits per coordinate while staying within ≈2.7× of the Shannon lower bound on distortion.
+It's data-oblivious and online, which is why it drops straight into KV-cache compression and vector indexes.

+**TurboVec** — a Rust vector index with Python bindings, built directly on TurboQuant for local RAG — is the same lemma cashed out as a product: a 31 GB float32 corpus of ~10M embeddings fits in about 4 GB, and you still search it on inner products.
+It inherits its accuracy guarantee from JL through TurboQuant; there is nothing else holding the error down.

+So the chain is short and worth stating plainly for anyone who throws "LLM" around without knowing what a DNN actually computes: **JL lemma → random rotation + 1-bit QJL → TurboQuant → TurboVec / KV-cache / RAG.** The probabilistic concentration bound formalized above — `m` large enough and the chance of *any* distorted inner product is below `δ` — is the exact promise these systems bet their output quality on, usually on faith and a benchmark table.
+The point of doing it with no `sorry` is that "the random projection preserves the geometry" stops being a vibe and becomes a kernel-checked theorem.

 ## Randomized SVD — started, not proved

 `randomized-svd/` is the opposite end of the maturity scale: a Rust implementation built from scratch, correctness first, against "Pass-efficient randomized SVD with boosted accuracy."
 It uses a PerSVD scheme with shifted power iteration and an economy inner SVD via `svd_from_eig`, with QR by modified Gram-Schmidt + re-orthogonalization.
 The plan (in `specs.txt`) is to compare f32 / f64 / 2×f64 (quad) precision with Kahan summation and look at high-accuracy inner SVD (twisted factorization, the Fernando approach).